OpenUpSA/wazimap/docs/data.rst

 Adding a Field Table
 ....................

 First, you must register your Field Table in your project's ``tables.py``.
-When Wazimap boots, it will create the underlying database table if it doesn't already exist.
+When Wazimap starts, it will create the underlying database table if it doesn't already exist.

 .. automethod:: wazimap.data.tables.FieldTable.__init__